-Ms. O'Connell reviewed the CAWCD 2020 Water and Facility Rates, even though the AWBA does not anticipate making any water deliveries in 2020, this information is also used to calculate AWBA credit purchase rates.
+Ms. O'Connell reviewed the CAWCD 2020 Water and Facility Rates, even though the AWBA does not anticipate making any water deliveries in 2020, this information is is also used to calculate the AWBA LTSC cost under credit purchase agreements.
 In 2020, the water delivery rate increases by \$12/AF to \$211/AF and the CAP underground storage facility rates remain the same.
-The cost share rate paid by GSF operators also remains the same and was included in the event supplies, such as turn back water, become available.
+The cost share rate paid by GSF operators also remains the same and was included in the event supplies, such as turn back water, becomes available.

 Ms. O'Connell reviewed the funding sources available to the AWBA in 2020 and the estimated volume of credits AWBA expects to develop utilizing those funds.
 Ms. O'Connell noted that withdrawal fees estimated to be available take into consideration legislative transfers for fiscal year 2020.
 All withdrawal fees in the Phoenix and Pinal AMAs will be used for the purchase of ICS firming credits.
 Withdrawal fees in the Tucson AMA will be used for credit purchases.
-In 2020, the AWBA will be operating under the new IGA procedures for credit purchases when using the water storage tax funds levied by CAWCD.
-At its meeting in June, the CAWCD Board approved the reservation of \$3 million each in Maricopa and Pima County tax funds.
+In 2020, the AWBA will operating under the new IGA procedures for credit purchases using the water storage tax funds.
+During the June 2019 CAWCD board meeting, the CAWCD board approved the reservation of water storage tax funds for AWBA credit purchases, \$3 million in the Phoenix AMA and \$3 million in the Tucson AMA.
 The total projected cost of the 2020 Plan is approximately \$8.8 million and is anticipated to result in the development of over 36,000 AF of credits.